Acta Materia Medica subjects all submitted research articles to the highest standards of international peer review:

 - The Editorial Board Members lend insight, advice, and guidance to the Co- Editors-in-Chief.

-- Administrative support for the review process is provided by the Academic Editors.
+- Administrative support for the review process is provided by the Academic Editors Assistant to the Co-Editors-in-Chief.
 They uphold the integrity of peer review while delivering rapid turnaround and maximum efficiency to all stakeholders including authors, reviewers, and editors alike.

 - The journal uses a single blind peer review process; reviewers remain anonymous.